ketamineismybenzin/simpleCpuSim/README.md

 add stack functions (push, pop).

-add some form of simulated hard storage using binairy files, disk images or floppy disks.
+add some form of simulated hard storage using binairy files, disk images or floppy disks. - Done

 add IO (keyboard, TTY, networking, vga graphics).

 Curently being worked on:
-simulated flash memory for hard storage.
+instructions and interputs

 BUGS:
-random segfault that is caused by non deterministic source in EXECUTE function.
+random segfault that is caused by non deterministic source in EXECUTE function. - fixed